Dariush Mehrjui: Career

-Back in Tehran, Mehrjui found employment as a journalist and screenwriter.
-From 1966 to 1968 he was a teacher at Tehran's Center for Foreign Language Studies, where he taught classes in literature and English language.
-He also gave lectures on films and literature at the Center for Audiovisual Studies through the University of Tehran.

 Early film career 1966–1972

-Dariush Mehrjui made his debut in 1966 with Diamond 33, a big budget parody of the James Bond film series.
+Mehrjui made his debut in 1966 with Diamond 33, a big budget parody of the James Bond film series.
 The film was not financially successful.
-But his second feature film, Gaav, brought him national and international recognition.
+But his second feature film, Gaav (The Cow), brought him national and international recognition.
 The film Gaav, a symbolic drama, is about a simple villager and his nearly mythical attachment to his cow.